indexeddbshim/IndexedDBShim/docs/TESTING.md

     There are some older and less complete W3C tests that can be run with `npm run w3c-old`, but the goal is to remove these once the new ones are configured properly and working in the browser as do the old tests.
+The W3C Python browser server also ought to be running due to requirements with the URL having permissions.

 If you need to rebuild SQLite, you can run `npm install` inside of the `node_modules/sqlite3` directory.